stefan-hoeck/idris2-tutorial/src/Tutorial/Interfaces.md

 ```

 The code above defines *interface* `Comp` for calculating the
-ordering two values of a type `a`, followed by two *implementations*
+ordering for two values of a type `a`, followed by two *implementations*
 of this interface for types `Bits8` and `Bits16`.
 Note, that the
 `implementation` keyword is optional.